 The three primary methods for establishing paternity are:

 Paternity for married couples – husbands are presumed to be the father of a child if the child is born during a marriage.
 This also includes up to ten (10) months following the death of a husband or after a divorce.
 It is worth noting that this presumption can be formally challenged when appropriate.

 Certificate of parentage – if the parents are unmarried, they may also simply sign a document known as a certificate of parentage.
 This document means that both parents agree who the father of the child is, and are legally binding unless future action is taken.

 Paternity action – when parents cannot come to an agreement about a child’s parentage, a paternity action can be filed in the New Jersey Family Courts system to establish paternity.

-So what exactly is involved in a paternity action in New Jersey?
-Children, fathers, mother, legal guardians, legal representatives, and a welfare agency all have the legal right to petition the New Jersey Superior Court to establish paternity.
+So, what exactly is involved in a paternity action in New Jersey?
+Children, fathers, mothers, legal guardians, legal representatives, and welfare agencies all have the legal right to petition the New Jersey Superior Court to establish paternity.
 It is important to understand that at this point, parents may agree to the paternity claim without genetic testing.

 - How long the parental dispute regarding paternity has been ongoing